 How barcodes work

-The black bars of the barcode encode the numbers represented underneath in a format that can be read by a digital scanner.
+The black bars of the barcode encodes the numbers represented underneath in a format that a digital scanner can read.
 Each number is represented by two black bars and two empty white spaces.
 The width of the bars and spaces is what differentiates the digits when the barcode is scanned.
-There are three different encoding schemes (different bar combinations for each digit 0-9), known as L, G and R. All EAN barcodes begin with an L encoded digit and end with an R encoded digit which means that scanners can determine the beginning and end of a barcode and thus scan it upside down without issues.
+There are three different encoding schemes (different bar combinations for each digit 0-9), known as L, G and R. All EAN barcodes begin with an L-encoded digit and end with an R-encoded digit which means that scanners can determine the beginning and end of a barcode and thus scan it upside down without issues.

 Advantages of EAN-13 barcodes